multiplealiases/multiplealiases.github.io/_posts/2024-07-27-technically-installing-gentoo-on-rooted-android.md

 permalink: /technicaly-installing-gentoo-on-rooted-android.html
 ---

-# (Technically) installing Gentoo on a rooted Android phone

 It's possible, but why would you?
 It's just a normal Gentoo install, but worse.
 This is Diogenes holding up a de-feathered chicken and claiming "behold, a man!".